-I am currently in Mexico.
-I hear constant reports of travelers – vaccinated included – testing positive and forking out thousands for quarantine.
-There’s no way out: you have to test to return to the USA.
+You need a plan.
+Really.
+Travel Lemming’s founder Nate is currently in Mexico and hears constant reports of travelers – vaccinated included – testing positive and forking out thousands for quarantine.
+There’s no way around it: you have to test to return to the USA.
 And a positive test = quarantine.
 Period.
-Just read the horror stories in this USA Today article.
-What’s your plan if it happens to you?

-My tip: make a backup plan for quarantine and consider travel insurance.
-World Nomads is what I personally use, but be sure to compare policies (TravelInsurance.com is great for that) and stay safe out there!
+👉 Pro tip: make a backup plan for quarantine and consider travel insurance.
+World Nomads is what I personally use, but compare policies and stay safe out there!

 Option 1: Renting a Car & Drive to Valladolid

 Driving to Valladolid is my top suggestion if you can swing it.
 Driving in Mexico isn’t as scary as you might think – and the road from Tulum to Valladolid is a well-paved straight 1.5 hour shot through the jungle.
-Having a car will give you the flexibility to explore the many cenotes and lesser-visited sites around Valladolid.
+Having a car will give you the flexibility to explore the many lesser-known sites and beautiful cenotes around Valladolid.
 It also affords you the flexibility to more easily visit Valladolid as part of a day excursion from Tulum, if you don’t have time to stay overnight.

 Length: 90 minutes

 How to Rent: There are lots of rental car agencies in Tulum town, but some have been know to scare tourists.
 That’s why I always recommend using Discover Cars to search multiple agencies not only for the best prices but also to filter based on reviews of each agency.

 Option 2: Take the ADO Bus from Tulum to Valladolid